rizhaalfianita/FrontendDevReactjs-1-Rizha-Alfianita/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## How to Run

+Authentication: Not Applicable (N/A)
+- Username: N/A
+- Password: N/A

 <br>
 <br>
 Also kindly check my API too😊: